 The career prospects are very bright for India too.
 India has been facing rising fuel prices, energy insecurity, and other environmental & climate-related problems.
 Renewable energy offers a critical solution to India’s burgeoning energy demand challenges.
 Moreover, renewable energy technologies are more labor-intensive than more mechanized fossil fuel technologies, as demonstrated in more mature markets, and can provide a tremendous opportunity to create local jobs.
 In 2015, more than 8.1 million people got employed in renewable energy worldwide.
 As per Business Standard, India ranks 5th in the world for job creation in the field of renewable energy in 2016.
 India’s clean energy goals have the potential to create 300, 000 new jobs by 2020.

 Career Paths in the Renewable Energy Sector

-Renewable energy projects require a workforce with diverse background and skillset.
-There are job opportunities for ecologists, biologists, physicists, geologists, architectural and structural engineers, planners and project managers to computer science or electrical engineers, communications professionals, business developers and even helicopter pilots.
+Renewable energy projects require a workforce with diverse backgrounds and skillsets.
+There are job opportunities for ecologists, biologists, physicists, geologists, architectural and structural engineers, planners, and project managers to computer science or electrical engineers, communications professionals, business developers, and even helicopter pilots.
 Initially, the energy companies were overwhelmingly full of engineers and scientists.
 But over the last decade, the balance has become tilted towards graduates with commercial skills as well.